 - 1. Contact information includes your name, address, email address, phone numbers, and similar information used to contact you when needed.
 It will be stored securely in electronic form during the course of the study and destroyed after the study is complete (unless you grant permission for us to keep your contact information when the study is over).
 This information will not be linked to or mingled with your study data, and will not be used in any research or analysis. - 2.
-Auxiliary study information includes your Social Insurance Number, licence plate number, bank account information (for those using direct deposit) and similar information.
-This information is used to verify your identity and to make payments for your participation.
-This information will be stored at the site in electronic form (securely encrypted) destroyed after the study is complete.
-This information will not be linked to or mingled with your study data, and will not be used in any research or analysis. - 3.
-Driver data includes your answers to questionnaires, vision test results, and the results of the brief physical tests described above.
+Driver data includes your answers to questionnaires.
 This data will not contain your name or any identifying information and will be used in analyses, both on its own and in combination with the driving data, vehicle data, and additional crash data.
-This data will be stored securely in electronic form throughout the lifetime of the data (defined below). - 4.
-Vehicle data includes the vehicle make and model, its condition, and how it is equipped.
-This data will not contain your name or any identifying information and will be used in analyses, both on its own and in combination with the driver data, driving data, and additional crash data.
-This data will be stored securely in electronic form throughout the lifetime of the data (defined below). - 5.
+This data will be stored securely in electronic form throughout the lifetime of the data (defined below). - 3.
 Driving data includes the data we collect from the vehicle while you are driving, including video data, audio data (if the critical incident button is pressed), and sensor data.
-This information will contain video of your face, audio (if critical incident button is pressed) and GPS coordinates of your trips, all of which could be used to personally identify you.
+This information will contain video of your face, audio (if critical incident button is pressed)and

+GPS coordinates of your trips, all of which could be used to personally identify you.
 These data will be encrypted (stored in an unreadable format) from the moment of their creation until they are downloaded from the vehicle, transferred to a secure data storage facility, and verified.
 From this point on they will be decrypted (made readable) on an as-needed basis for each analysis.
 These data will be used for analysis, both on their own and in combination with the driver data, the vehicle data, and the additional crash data.
 This data will be stored securely in electronic form throughout the lifetime of the data (defined below).

-6. Additional crash data includes items we may collect after a crash, including answers to an interview with one of our researchers and the police accident report resulting from the crash.
+4. Additional crash data includes items we may collect after a crash, including answers to an interview with one of our researchers and the police accident report resulting from the crash.
 This data will not contain your name or any identifying information and will be used in analyses, both on its own and in combination with the driver data, vehicle data, and driving data.
 This data will be stored securely in electronic form throughout the lifetime of the data (defined below).